vladveterok/rb-tm/README.md

 7. Enjoy the masterpiece of ugliness, perfection of imperfection, Frankenstein of web development.

 ## Tests
-To carry out the couple of tests that I made actually make run ```bin/rails test test/models```
+To carry out the couple of tests that I actually made run ```bin/rails test test/models```

 ## What is not done
 - It does absolutely NOT look like on referential screen.
 - Only silly simple tests are done covering CRUD functionality for existing models.
 Reall, efficient, like dead-serious tests are not.
 Sadly.
 - SQL tasks are not implemented as API (and I'm not sure you wanted them as API, but, again, they are not).
 To see the implementation, check ```count_projects``` method in ```projects_controller.rb```.
 To see the result, use ```sql tasks``` link on ```projects``` page.

 ## Known bugs
-- When you want to drag-n-drop a newly created or edited task, it is not responding on the first click on it, only on second click.
+- When you want to drag-n-drop a newly created or edited task, it is not responding on the first click on it, only on the next one.
 - Forms for editing projects and tasks are too small.
 I hate it.
 But css and bootstrap kicked my ars.
 - Date_selector for task-deadlines is ugly as f... well, very, very ugly.
 As ugly...
 - ...as sign-in/sign-up pages.

-Well, that's it, lets call it a day now.
+Well, that's it, let's call it a day now.
 Have a good one! :)